Children playing soccer

 What is hip dysplasia?

+Did you know that hip dysplasia is the most common orthopedic disorder seen in newborn babies?
 In a normal hip joint, the ball (the upper end of the thigh bone, or femur) fits within the socket.
-Sometimes, the socket does not form normally.
-This makes the hip joint unstable and the hip may dislocate.
+Sometimes, the socket does not form normally and is too shallow.
+This makes the hip joint unstable, and the hip may dislocate.
 Hip dysplasia causes abnormal force on the hip joint, which increased stress on the joint.
-Over time, this leads to pain and can cause early arthritis.
+Over time, this leads to pain and can cause arthritis in adulthood.
+Hip dysplasia is often present at birth.
+However, in some cases, it may not be discovered until adolescence or adulthood.

 What causes hip dysplasia in babies?